offmann/miashs_project/README.md

 The python library parse the RDF files 'gutenberg.py', retrieves the metadata including the url of the ebook, then it scrapes the url and indexes the result in Elasticsearch.

 ## Searching :
-The gutt.py queries the RESTful API taking the term searched as a parameter then processes a json result.
+The gutt.py queries the RESTful API and takes the term searched as a parameter then processes a json result.

 ## Displaying :
+display_response.php is responsible of displaying the json response nicely